BiancaGeica/feedback/retrieve-feedback/README.md

 # Retrieve Feedback

 These scripts retrieve feedback from a running Moodle instance.
-The connection to Moodle instance is configured in the `moodle.conf` file.
+The connection to the Moodle instance is configured in the `moodle.conf` file.
 Create the `moodle.conf` by copying the `moodle.template.conf` file and updating its contents.

 The `moodlews.py` file implements functions for common functionality used by the retrieving scripts.